Experiential Learning Depot

 ***You may share your planner with students using Google Classroom so that everyone can see the plan and deadlines if you wish.
 You can also share a blank copy of the template with each student using Google Classroom to use and fill in as their own.
 They can write their own project deadlines and goals directly into their own copy of the planner.

-Steps in project-based learning for self-directed learners: Step 4 final product creation
+Project-based learning steps for self-directed learners: Step 4 final product creation

 Step 5: Authentic Presentations